 I’ve always been a creative person, and love working with paper and my hands.
 I studied fine art and creative writing and my teenage-self wanted to be a painter and a poet—but then I realized I enjoyed drawing and telling stories in prose much more, and was way better at it, so I settled into short story writing and printmaking/drawing instead.
 Once I graduated, this love of words and images made publishing a perfect fit, so I’ve spent over 14 years combining the written word with illustrations in books, articles, and pages as a way to keep working with both!
 When I discovered lettering in 2014, I realized that drawing words and text for lettering pieces was the perfect way to combine my two passions!
 I love combining illustration and graphic design on client projects to help give innovative fun solutions that break out of the regular corporate doldrums.
 Let’s smile and brighten someone’s day instead, yeah?

-Custom illustrations and lettering pieces for marketing campaigns, products & packaging, or presentations
+Custom illustrations and lettering pieces for marketing campaigns, social media, products & packaging, or presentations

-Publishing and print design for books, articles, brochures/fliers, stationery, and invitations
+Illustration and print design for stationery for greeting cards, invitations, books, articles, and brochures/fliers

-Current and past clients include: RedThread Research, Chez Benoit French Bistro, Law Offices of Scott Shapiro, Aulys Editorial, CC Fliou Apothecary, Jump Trading, and other small businesses and individuals.
+Current and past clients include: RedThread Research, The Cup Effect, Chez Benoit French Bistro, Survivor Life, Law Offices of Scott Shapiro, Aulys Editorial, CC Fliou Apothecary, Jump Trading, and other small businesses and individuals.

 I grew up in the Pacific Northwest, but there's definitely a Midwestern girl in here after 15 years in Chicago.
 Politeness and niceties rule!